Mumakil/astroscripts/README.md

 ## `fits_header.sh [file] [[header]]`

 Print out fits header information of single file.
 If header is omitted, will list the names of available headers in the file.

+## `statistics.sh [csvfile] [headers] [files...]`

+Collects headers from bunch of files and prints them into a csv file.

+* `csvfile` path to the output csv file
+* `headers` comma separated list of fits headers to include
+* `files` a glob expression or list of files to include.
+Most likely doing shell expansion with globs is the way to go.